Souly1997/Aurora/ETS1304_Soliyana_Wasiyhun/BYTE.md

-# Algorithm of Question number 5
+## psedocode and flowchart of
 A serial transmission line can transmit 960 characters a second.
 Write a program that will calculate how long it will take to send a file, given the file size.
-Test your program on a 400MB (419,430,400 byte) file which may take days?
+Test your program on a 400MB (419,430,400 byte) file which may take days.
 ## Analysis
 Input: size